MatrixPanda/FinalProject/README.md

 Zehan/Adonis made the random pokemon list,

 Zehan Apr 03:
-Major improvements and a lot more tidy that Apr 2 commit, Improved UI design and integration.
+Major improvements and a lot more tidy than Apr 2 commit, Improved UI design and integration.
 Server can save as many files as u send, name is based on Date d = new date.